locize/locizer/README.md

   apiKey: '27e9ecff-8926-43b0-80fd-e683abe49297', // only needed if you want to add new keys via locizer - remove on production!
   version: 'latest', // version to load from locize
   private: false, // set true if using locize private publish

+  // hostnames that are allowed to send last used data
+  // please keep those to your local system, staging, test servers (not production)
+  allowedHosts: ['localhost'],
+  // hostnames that are allowed to add, update keys
+  // please keep those to your local system, staging, test servers (not production)
+  allowedAddOrUpdateHosts: ['localhost'],

   // language detection options: